 Books: This cost is strictly an estimate.
 Very few students buy all the books listed on the suggested reading lists given to them in their University of Paris courses.
 Literature and theater courses may have more books because of reading-related assignments.
-The cheapest books are at Gilbert Jeune, located throughout the city.
+The cheapest books are at FNAC or Gilbert Jeune, located throughout the city.

 Food: Living arrangements affect overall food costs.
 Students in homestays are provided three meals per week (and, in some cases, breakfast everyday), and they buy their own groceries to store in their family's kitchen.
 Some families share their food, but in general students will spend €30-€40 per week.
 Although students in apartments and foyers receive a few university meal tickets, they often depend on buying groceries or dining out. €80-€100 per week should cover café, lunch, snacks, groceries, and bread.
 Dining out can get pricey very quickly, especially at sit-down restaurants.
-BouDanaeries and other "grab-and-go" type stores, including crêpe and sandwich stands, are much less expensive (€3-€5).
+There are "grab-and-go" type stores, including crepe and sandwich stands, are much less expensive ( $\in$ 3- $\in$ 5).
 When shopping for food, grocery stores are cheaper than markets or small épiceries.
-Try Simply Market, Champion, Leader Price, FranPrix, Picard, Ed (pronounced "E.D."), G20, and Monoprix for inexpensive food.
+Try Champion, Leader Price, FranPrix, Picard, Dia, G20, and Monoprix for inexpensive food.